Noso-Project/NosoNode/README.md

 Noso Windows Wallet

-Official Release Ver 0.2.1Af
+Un-Official Release Ver 0.2.1G

-June 07, 2021
+June 24, 2021

-THIS IS A OFFICIAL RELEASE
+THIS IS A NO-OFFICIAL RELEASE

 Requirements: